staslebedenko/cognitive_services_workshop/README.md

 ```

+Please save the script output to the dock file, so we can use these scripts for

 At this point you should have:
-- An endpoint URL looking like this: https://<region>.api.cognitive.microsoft.com/
+- An endpoint URL looking like this: https://northeurope.api.cognitive.microsoft.com/
-- 2 keys looking like this: 06a611d19f4f4a88a03f3b552a5d2379
+- 2 keys looking like this: 06a611d19f4f479

 # 3 Setting up the environment

 Make sure you have Python installed(with pip) from https://www.python.org/ by running CMD and executing